Free Trade Agreement between Hong Kong, China and the Association of Southeast Asian Nations

 The Agreements will also extend Hong Kong's FTA and Investment Agreement network to cover all major economies in Southeast Asia.
-They are expected to enter into force on 1 January 2019 the earliest, subject to completion of the necessary procedures.
+They are expected to enter into force after completion of the required procedures by relevant parties.

 Full Text of the FTA